PrestaShop Developer Conference

 Requirements

-• Your class will have to extend PaymentModule.
+• Your class have to extend PaymentModule.

 • You must not have a submit button into your module’s HTML code.
 It will automatically be generated by PrestaShop.